andrevidela/Research-report/October2019.md

 - [ ] resend emails to Edwin if he didn't answer
 - [ ] call to schedule application for national insurance number
+- [ ] compile them + TParsec, Idris-CT, + all dependencies with Idris 2
+  - probably won't work as is, but if any of them work, keep an eye on them for future benchmarks
+- [ ] find an adapt haskell examples
 - [ ] meeting at 2pm with Edwin
   Topics:
   - Idris2 from personal repo to Idris-dev?